 He glanced away guiltily.
 "I'm flunking three classes," he admitted.

 "Dick," she admonished.

 "I know, I know.
 This is why I didn't want to tell you.
 I just- I missed a lot of school this year, and even with tutors…" He shrugged.
 "Not everyone is smart like you."

 "You're smarter than you've ever given yourself credit for," she replied.

 "Nah.
 I'm just awesome at faking it."
 He grinned and put an arm around her, and for once she didn't shake it off.
 It was weird to think about school without him.
-No more goofing around at lunch or copying off my homework before class.
+No more goofing around at lunch or letting him copy off my homework before class.
 Everything is changing...

 "So, Lilly told me you went on a yachting trip with a couple of prep school boys from New York," Dick said.

 "You told me you couldn't come to Cancun because you had to catch up on your school work.
 So… how'd you have time to go yachting?"